Buying a Used Nissan Leaf Is Really Smart

 2. Cost to Own

 Fueling your Leaf will cost way less per mile than a gasoline-powered vehicle, especially if you live in a state with cheap electricity.
-My electric rates (California, PG&E) are high during peak hours (45-cents per kilowatt-hour), but I can charge the car at night for $0.11/kwh, which is the national average.
+My electric rates (California, PG&E) are high during peak hours (45-cents per kilowatt-hour), but I can charge the car at night for $0.16/kwh, which is closer to the national average.
 The car gets about 3.7 miles per KW, which means that fueling the car costs about 3-cents per mile.
-Compare that to gasoline at $3.00/gallon -- even at 30mpg, that's 10-cents per mile -- you might pay 3X or more to fuel the gas-car, and most gas cars don't get 30 mpg.
-Even a Prius at 50mpg is going to cost more at $3/gallon -- 6 cents per mile -- unless your electricity costs more than 22-cents per kwh.
+Compare that to gasoline at $3.00/gallon -- even at 30mpg, that's 10-cents per mile for an internal combustion engine.
+That's 3X or more to fuel the gas-car, and most gas cars don't even get 30 mpg.
+Even a Prius at 50 mpg is going to cost more than a Leaf at $3/gallon -- 6 cents per mile -- unless your electricity costs more than 22-cents per kwh.

 According to the Idaho National Laboratory, electric vehicles operating at 4 miles per kWh are 78% cheaper to fuel than the average gasoline-powered vehicle in the U.S.

 That is a LOT of things that won't break and never have to be replaced or maintained.
-The one you notice most is not having to change the oil regularly, and you'll never pay for a smog emissions test, but catalytic converters cost a fortune, and they are typically treated as a wear-and-tear item not covered by warranty, but EVs don't have them.
+The one you notice most is not having to change the oil regularly, and you'll never pay for a smog emissions test.
+Catalytic converters cost a fortune, and they are typically treated as a wear-and-tear item not covered by warranty, but EVs don't have them.

 Oh, I forgot:

-Electric cars do have brake pads, which will eventually need to be replaced, but because the car mostly uses the engine to brake (recharging the battery on the fly), the brake pads don't get that much use, and will last far longer than on a gasoline-powered car.
+Electric cars do have brake pads, which may eventually need to be replaced, but because the car mostly uses the engine to brake (recharging the battery), the brake pads don't get that much use, and will last far longer than on a gasoline-powered car.
 How much longer?
 Maybe hundreds of thousands of miles.
 Elon Musk says they might never need to be replaced.